-Atom Туре Data Received ADOBE_PORTABLE_DOCUMENTRENTRAT [1] APPLE_PICT APPLE_PICT [2] BACKGROUND PIXEL A list of pixel values BITMAP BITMAP A list of bitmap IDs CHARACTER_POSITION SPAN The start and end of the selection in bytes CLASS TEXT (see the section called "WM_CLASS Property".)
-CLIENT_WINDOW WINDOW Any top-level window owned by the selection owner COLORMAP COLORMAP A list of colormap IDs COLUMN_NUMBER SPAN The start and end column numbers COMPOUND_TEXT COMPOUND_TEXT Compound Text DELETE NULL (see the section called "DELETE".)
-DRAWABLE DRAWABLE A list of drawable IDs ENCAPSULATED_POSTSCRIP TSTRING [3], Appendix H ^a ENCAPSULATED_POSTSCRIP T S TRTR ® CHANGE [3], Appendix H FILE_NAME TEXT The full path name of a file FOREGROUND PIXEL A list of pixel values HOST_NAME TEXT (see the section called "WM_CLIENT_MACHINE Property".)
-INSERT_PROPERTY NULL (see the section called "INSERT_PROPERTY".)
-INSERT_SELECTION NULL (see the section called "INSERT_SELECTION".)
-LENGTH INTEGER The number of bytes in the selection ^b LINE_NUMBER SPAN The start and end line numbers LIST_LENGTH INTEGER The number of disjoint parts of the selection MODULE TEXT The name of the selected procedure MULTIPLE ATOM_PAIR (see the discussion that follows) NAME TEXT (see the section called "WM_NAME Property".)
+Atom Туре Data Received

+ADOBE_PORTABLE DOCUMENT_FORMAT STRING [1]

+APPLE_PICT APPLE_PICT [2]

+BACKGROUND PIXEL A list of pixel values

+BITMAP BITMAP A list of bitmap IDs

+CHARACTER_POSITION SPAN The start and end of the selection in bytes

+CLASS TEXT (see WM_CLASS Property. )

+CLIENT_WINDOW WINDOW Any top-level window owned by the selection owner

+COLORMAP COLORMAP A list of colormap IDs

+COLUMN_NUMBER SPAN The start and end column numbers

+COMPOUND_TEXT COMPOUND_TEXT Compound Text

+DELETE NULL (see DELETE. )

+DRAWABLE DRAWABLE A list of drawable IDs

+ENCAPSULATED_POSTSCRIP PTSTRING [3], Appendix H a

+ENCAPSULATED_POSTSCRIF PTSTRING [3], Appendix H

+FILE_NAME TEXT The full path name of a file

+FOREGROUND PIXEL A list of pixel values

+HOST_NAME TEXT (see WM_CLIENT_MACHINE Property.)

+INSERT_PROPERTY NULL (see INSERT_PROPERTY. )

+INSERT_SELECTION NULL (see INSERT_SELECTION. )

+LENGTH INTEGER The number of bytes in the selection b

+LINE_NUMBER SPAN The start and end line numbers
-Atom Туре Data Received ODIF TEXT ISO Office Document Interchange Format OWNER_OS TEXT The operating system of the owner client PIXMAP PIXMAP ^c A list of pixmap IDs POSTSCRIPT STRING [3] PROCEDURE TEXT The name of the selected procedure PROCESS INTEGER, TEXT The process ID of the owner STRING STRING ISO Latin-1 (+TAB+NEWLINE) text TARGETS ATOM A list of valid target atoms TASK INTEGER, TEXT The task ID of the owner TEXT TEXT The text in the owner's choice of encoding TIMESTAMP INTEGER The timestamp used to acquire the selection USER TEXT The name of the user running the owner

-^a Earlier versions of this document erroneously specified that conversion of the PIXMAP target returns a property of type DRAWABLE instead of PIXMAP.
+Atom Туре Data Received LIST_LENGTH INTEGER The number of disjoint parts of the selection MODULE TEXT The name of the selected procedure MULTIPLE ATOM_PAIR (see the discussion that follows) NAME TEXT (see WM_NAME Property. ) ODIF TEXT ISO Office Document Interchange Format OWNER_OS TEXT The operating system of the owner client PIXMAP PIXMAP c A list of pixmap IDs POSTSCRIPT STRING [3] PROCEDURE TEXT The name of the selected procedure PROCESS INTEGER, TEXT The process ID of the owner STRING STRING ISO Latin-1 (+TAB +NEWLINE) text TARGETS ATOM A list of valid target atoms TASK INTEGER, TEXT The task ID of the owner TEXT TEXT The text in the owner's choice of encoding TIMESTAMP INTEGER The timestamp used to acquire the selection USER TEXT The name of the user running the owner a Earlier versions of this document erroneously specified that conversion of the PIXMAP target returns a property of type DRAWABLE instead of PIXMAP.
 Implementors should be aware of this and may want to support the DRAWABLE type as well to allow for compatibility with older clients.

-^b The targets ENCAPSULATED_POSTSCRIPT and ENCAPSULATED_POSTSCRIPT_INTERCHANGE are equivalent to the targets ADOBE_EPS and ADOBE_EPSI (respectively) that appear in the selection targets registry.
-The ADOBE targets are deprecated, but clients are encouraged to continue to support them for backward compatibility.
+b The targets ENCAPSULATED\POSTSCRIPT and ENCAPSULATED\POSTSCRIPT\INTERCHANGE are equivalent to the targets \ADOBE\EPS and \ADOBE\EPSI (respectively) that appear in the selection targets registry.
+The \ADOBE\ targets are deprecated, but clients are encouraged to continue to support them for backward compatibility.

-^c This definition is ambiguous, as the selection may be converted into any of several targets that may return differing amounts of data.
+c This definition is ambiguous, as the selection may be converted into any of several targets that may return differing amounts of data.
 The requestor has no way of knowing which, if any, of these targets corresponds to the result of LENGTH.
 Clients are advised that no guarantees can be made about the result of a conversion to LENGTH; its use is thus deprecated.